vtmattedi/NightMareNetwork/README.md

     + Commonly used structs and functions throughout differents projects.
   + Services Folder
     + Classes that encapsulates a controller for another device on the network
+  + Xtra Folder
+    + Some extra components that are not really core nor a service but is still common code across multiple devices on the network
 ## Current Services

 1. Ac Controller